LucienEvander/ColorFinderREFINED/README.md

 For absolutely no reason I made this a website.
 To at least make it easily accesible instead of having to be a file to be downloaded.
+Thank yoou so much for reading this!
+I really had fun making this website and I hope that it's somewhat fun. -- L.Ev